blay/blay.se/_posts/2013-03-11-the-materialization-of-code.markdown

 summary: Paper about the materiality of computer code
 ---

-*This is a translation of a paper I write for a PhD course on theories of materiality*
+*This is a translation of a paper I wrote for a PhD course on theories of materiality*

 * toc
 {:toc}